fluxcd/flux2/docs/guides/helmreleases.md

 the source-controller, so that the `HelmRelease` can reference to it.

-A cluster administrator should register trusted sources by creating the resources in the `gitops-system` namespace.
-By default, the source-controller watches for sources only in the `gitops-system` namespace, this way cluster admins can prevent untrusted sources from being registered by users.
+A cluster administrator should register trusted sources by creating the resources in the `gotk-system` namespace.
+By default, the source-controller watches for sources only in the `gotk-system` namespace, this way cluster admins can prevent untrusted sources from being registered by users.